 Does this situation sound familiar?
-It comes from a real team I worked with a couple years ago.
+It comes from a real team I worked with some time ago.
 All names have been changed.

 Marc, a new manager, is hired and everyone is excited about his experience and outside perspective, especially Anne.
 She was on the search committee and was a part of the team who recommended his hire.

 Soon after starting, Anne notices Marc routinely use two phrases.
 The first typically happens after she shares a problem.
 Marc says, “You know what you should do…” and proceeds to offer suggestions without asking for context.

 The second frequent phrase comes right after the first, “Here’s what we did…” referencing work at his previous job.
 Marc proceeds to share an example that sounds to Anne at best ill-informed and at worst, arrogant or dismissive.
 It is shared in a way that sounds like his previous job handled the challenge in a superior way.

 Both phrases are often met with Anne’s well disguised eye roll.

 Anne wasn’t the only team member who felt frustration with Marc.
 The feedback was consistent across the team.
 “If he just asked a few questions and learned about what we do, he would understand the challenge better.
 We want his expertise to help us, but he’s got to understand the context.”

 Fair point.
 However, the opposite was true as well.
 When I asked Anne and the other team members what they knew about the Marc’s strengths, goals, or pressure he was under from his own boss, they didn’t know.
 The team members hadn’t spent much time getting to know Marc and had little understanding of him and his priorities.

 Feeling misunderstood is an all too frequent dynamic on teams.
 Employees feel misunderstood by their bosses and the bosses feel misunderstood by their teams.
 Everyone is well-intentioned but the group gets stuck in a cycle of judgments and perceptions that ultimately hold the team back from what they want to accomplish.